 What we don’t like:

 If you’ve found yourself in tax debt, Fresh Start Initiative can help resolve it.
 They offer a free consultation, and with no obligation, you can learn about the different programs available to you.
 Fresh Start Initiative also gives you a big picture of how scary tax debt can be, but lets you know you’re not alone.
-In fact, they claim there are approximately 8 million individuals, along with business owner in tax debt.
+They claim there are approximately 8 million individuals, along with business owners in tax debt.

 What we like: